 MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
-PLACE OF DE Registration District No. Primary Registration District No.....
-Registered No. ..... ......Ward.
-(If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth? da.
+PLACE OF DEAT Refintered No. (a) Residence.
+(Usual place of abode) (If nonresident give city or town and State) Leadth of residence in city or town where death occurred How long in U.S., if of foreign hirth?
 PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
 SEX COLOR OR RACE SINGLE, MARRIED, WIDOWED OR 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) 17.
-TIFY, That I attended deceased from .....
-5A.
-IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR) THE CAUSE OF DEATH+ WAS AS FOLLOWS: 7.
-AGE YEARS MONTHS DAYS If LESS than I day, .....hrs. min.
-8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work ...
-CONTRIBUTORY. (b) General nature of industry, (SECONDARY) business, or establishment in which employed (or employer)..... (c) Name of employer 18.
+DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (prits the word) 17.
+HEREBY CERTIFY.
+That Fattended deceased from 5A.
+IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WHEE OF that I last my b.
+A.M. alive on Must on the data stated above.
+6. DATE OF BIRTH (MONTH, DAY AND YEAR) THE CAUSE OF DEATH WAS AS FOLLOWS: 7.
+AGE YEARS MONTHS 8.
+OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work ... (b) General nature of industry, CONTRIBUTORY..
+(SECONDARY) business, or establishment in which employed (or employer)... (c) Name of employer 18.
 WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN) IF NOT AT PLACE OF DEATH?.....
-(STATE OR COUNTRY) 10.
-NAME OF FATHER 11.
-BIRTHPLACE OF FATHER (CITY OR TOWN RENT (STATE OR COUNTRY) 12.
-MAIDEN NAME OF MOTHER 200 // , 19 20(Address) \State the DISEASE CAUSING DEATH, or in deaths from VIOLENT CAUSES, state 13.
-BIRTHPLACE OF MOTHER (CITY (1) MRANS AND NATURES OF INJURY, and (2) whether Accidental Suicidal or (STATE OR COUNTRY) HOMICHAL.
+BIRTHPLACE (CITY OR TOWN) (STATE OR COUNTRY) ✓ DID AN OPERATION PRECEDE DEATHY...
+10. NAME OF FATHER WAS THERE AN AUTOPSY: 11.
+BIRTHPLACE OF FATHER (CITY OR TOWN) ...
+(STATE OR COUNTRY) 12.
+MAIDEN NAME OF MOTHER State the DISEASE CAUSING DEATH, or in deaths from Violent Causes, state 13.
+BIRTHPLACE OF MOTHER (CITY OR TOWN)...
+(1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicinal, or (STATE OR COUNTRY) HOMICHAL.
 (See reverse side for additional space.)
-14. CREMATION, OR REMOVAL DATE OF BURIAL USE OF INFORMANT (Address) 15.
-REGISTRAR
+14. 19.
+PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL (Address) 15.
+20. UNDERTAKER ADDRESS